ShahriarRezghi/serio/USAGE.md

 Serio::streamDeserialize(&stream, A, B);
 ```

 In the previous examples we serialize and deserialize ints.
 Now we'll pay attention to the other data types.
-We'll use ```serialize``` and ```deserialize``` functions from now on but the same logic applies to the other APIs.
+We'll use ```serialize()``` and ```deserialize()``` functions from now on but the same logic applies to the other APIs.

+# Serio::Size
+Size of containers are serialized and deserialized using ```Serio::Size``` type so that the serialized data on one machine can be used on the others. the default size of ```Serio::Size``` is 8 bytes (```uint64_t```) but you can change it to 4 or 2 bytes.
+Keep in mind that if you change this size and serialize some data you will have to deserialize this data with the size that it was serialized with.
+This size can be set by setting the macro ```SERIO_SIZE``` and the possible values are 2 or 4 or 8 (default).
+You shouldn't change this value unless it is nessesary like when you really need the size of output data to be small (the difference in size will depend on the data being serialized but the siza won't drastically reduced so it is preferred to keep the size 8 bytes).

 # STL Data Types
 Supported STL types are [C++ containers](http://www.cplusplus.com/reference/stl/), std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional(C++17), std::variant(C++17).
 Here is an example: